1 - How is a test organized?

 4 - Who decides whether or not the test has been passed?

 The criteria to establish whether or not the samplepasses the test are established by the client, who is the only party with in-depth knowledge of the product, the reason for testing, the part of the product to test, and its end use.
-In some cases, these criteria are defined in detail in the test specifications; in other cases, they are defined by the regulatory agencies.
+Then there are cases where the criteria are defined in detail in the test specification or by the certifying bodies.

 Whenever conditions arise for which the test must be interrupted, it is highly recommended that they becommunicated to the laboratory.